Sarthak-code360/Sarthak-code360/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sarthak-code360&label=Profile%20views&color=0e75b6&style=flat" alt="sarthak-code360" /> </p>

 💻 I'm an SDE at a startup developing a **software-driven EV motor controller**.
-I specialize in building **full-stack solutions** for production using TypeScript, JavaScript, Node.js, ReactJS, and HTML/CSS.
-My work involves integrating AWS tools like EC2 and hardware components such as Arduino, SIMCom modules, motion sensors, and braking systems to create a robust EV monitoring system.
+I specialize in building **full-stack solutions** for production using **TypeScript, JavaScript, Node.js, ReactJS, and HTML/CSS**.
+My work involves integrating **AWS tools like EC2** and hardware components such as **Arduino, SIMCom modules, motion sensors, and braking systems** to create a robust EV monitoring system.

-🌱 I believe that **continuous improvement is better than delayed success**.
+🌱 **I believe that continuous improvement is better than delayed success**.

 📚 In the past, I've interned at tech startups like **Innovation Incubator** and **Code Clause**, where I honed my skills in developing and testing software features for their flagship products.
 My focus was primarily on mobile technology, utilizing my expertise in **React Native, TypeScript, and Expo**.